-To test the "head-eye" compensation of the simulated aVOR, we executed a software program that results in an oscillating head movement about the yaw axis.
+To test the "head-eve" compensation of the simulated aVOR, we executed a software program that results in an oscillating head movement about the yaw axis.
 We also studied the behavior of the system as the robot walked quadrupedally.
 The eye and head movements were monitored and the angular position commands to the cameras were plotted as a function of time.
-When the head was commanded to oscillate about yaw while it was pointing down as shown in Fig. 6, there were roll, pitch and yaw components of head rotation in the spatial coordinate frame (Fig. 7).
+When the head was commanded to oscillate about yaw as shown in Fig. 6, there were predominantly yaw components of head rotation in the spatial coordinate frame (Fig. 7).
+There were also small roll and pitch oscillations.
+There are a number of reasons for this.
+First, while there was a command to rotate about yaw, this was done by the AIBO motor and the actual motion of the head may have some pitch and roll (Fig. 7).
+Our sensor detected this.
+This is a property of the AIBO motor since it could not be absolutely aligned with the axes of the artificial vestibular sensor.
+Also, motors, which drive the AIBO head, do not have sufficient torque to overcome the moment of inertia of the head for large velocities.
+We have used head velocities that were limited to 35 degrees/sec.
+This led to small roll movements of less than $\pm 1^{\circ}$.
+Thus, what we think is a pure vaw rotation may induce both pitch and roll in the coordinate frame of the sensors.
+This effect was dependent on the head velocity command and we were able to reduce the pitch and roll by generating head movements at lower speeds.
 The commands to rotate the cameras were compensatory and followed the head motion (Fig. 8).
 Similar compensatory commands were given to the cameras as the AIBO robot walked over-ground (Fig. 9 and 10).
 There are no specific sensors that gave us feedback on the actual position of the cameras.
 This could be obtained by processing the visual signals, but is beyond the scope of this paper and will be considered in a separate study.